-How To Drain A Water Heater Without Drain Valve
+How To Drain A Water Heater Without Drain Valve: Step by Step

 This is why it is essential to give your water heater the due maintenance it deserves.
 So, you have to drain it at least once a year.
 But what do you do when the drain valve goes bad?

-You will know what to do after reading this how to drain a water heater without a drain valve article.
+After reading this how-to drain a water heater without a drain valve article, you will know what to do.
 Nothing can stop you from cleaning any sediment that may have clustered in your water heater, not even a faulty drain valve.

 What is the Drain Valve of a Water Heater?

-The drain valve is the valve located at the bottom of the heater in the tank-type water heater.
-It functions in removing water from the entire system when draining or flushing the system.
+The drain valve is the valve located at the bottom of the heater in the tank-type heater.
+It functions by removing water from the entire system when draining or flushing the system.

 How to Drain a Water Heater Without Drain Valve

-Here are the tools you will need and a step by step process of how to drain a water heater without a drain valve.
+Here are the tools you will need and a step-by-step process of how to drain a heater without a drain valve.

 Stuff You Will Be Needing